eddydong/eddydong.github.io/apollo.md

   Your browser does not support the video tag.
 </video>

-Multi-track improvision in non-major/minor scales 100% by Apollo
+Multi-track improvisation in non-major/minor scales 100% by Apollo
 <video width="80%" controls>
   <source src="img/apollo/337.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-An un-named jazz improvision 70% done by apollo
+An un-named jazz improvisation 70% done by apollo
 <video width="80%" controls>
   <source src="img/apollo/25.mp4" type="video/mp4">
   Your browser does not support the video tag.